yousefelassal/quote-cron/README.md

 > I will give you a definition of a proud man: he is a man who has neither vanity nor wisdom one filled with hatreds cannot be vain, neither can he be wise.

 > If you do not change direction, you may end up where you are heading.

+> The exercise of an extraordinary gift is the supremist pleasure in life.